 We teach bright, motivated individuals who lack opportunity — free of charge — the technical and professional development skills needed to successfully secure work in information technology.
-These are just a few of the benefits after graduating from IT-Ready.
+These are just a few of the benefits after graduating from Creating IT Futures.

 More Earning Potential

 The average salary of an IT job in Minnesota is 76% higher than the average state wage.

 More than 10,000 tech jobs are open in the Twin Cities.